alphabt/asuswrt-merlin-ddns-cloudflare/README.md

 This is a custom shell script for Asuswrt-Merlin router firmware to update DDNS via CloudFlare for both IPv4 and IPv6.

+## Notice

+If you use Asuswrt-Merlin version 384.7 or above you can leverage a new way to update DDNS.
+More info can be found at https://github.com/RMerl/asuswrt-merlin.ng/wiki/DDNS-services.
+This method is likely more robust and flexible.

 ## Prerequisite

 This script uses Python so make sure you have it installed in your environment.
 One way is to install via [Entware](https://github.com/RMerl/asuswrt-merlin.ng/wiki/Entware).